-Binoy is a research affiliate in the Centre for the Study of Neuro-Economics, George Mason University, USA and Krasnow Institute for Advanced Study, USA.
-He has a master’s degree and doctorate in Zoology and has been a recipient of the ‘Cognitive Science Research Initiative Postdoctoral Fellowship’ and ‘Young Scientist’ Start-up Research Grant from the Department of Science and Technology, Government of India.
+Binoy has co-edited two books, ‘Bridging the Communication Gap in Science and Technology: Lessons from India’ and ‘Self, Culture and Consciousness: Interdisciplinary Convergences on Knowing and Being’ published by Springer.
+He is a research affiliate in the Krasnow Institute for Advanced Study and the Centre for the Study of Neuro-Economics, George Mason University, USA.
+He is an Inter-Continental Academia (ICA) Fellow and the Joint Secretary of the Ethological Society of India (ESI).
+Binoy is a recipient of the ‘Cognitive Science Research Initiative (CSRI) Postdoctoral Fellowship’ and ‘Young Scientist’ from the Department of Science and Technology, Government of India.
 He is also passionate about Yoga and Asian martial arts and has been a keen practitioner.
 For further details see: http://social-cognition.weebly.com/

 Bagla, Pallava , and VV Binoy.
 2016.
 Bridging the Communication Gap in Science and Technology: Lessons from India.
 Springer.

 Sengupta, Asmita , VV Binoy, and Sindhu Radhakrishna.
 2020.
 “Human-Elephant Conflict in Kerala, India: a Rapid Appraisal Using Compensation Records”.
 Human Ecology 48: 101-109. https://link.springer.com/article/10.1007%2Fs10745-020-00128-6.